matejkratochvil/ooxmldocs/docs/how-to-create-and-add-a-paragraph-style-to-a-word-processing-document.md

----

-api_name:
-- Microsoft.Office.DocumentFormat.OpenXML.Packaging
-api_type:
-- schema
-ms.assetid: 73cbca2d-3603-45a5-8a73-c2e718376b01
-title: 'How to: Create and add a paragraph style to a word processing document (Open XML SDK)'
-description: 'Learn how to create and add a paragraph style to a word processing document using hte Open XML SDK.' ms.suite: office

-ms.author: o365devx
-author: o365devx
-ms.topic: conceptual
-ms.date: 06/28/2021
-ms.localizationpriority: high
----
 # Create and add a paragraph style to a word processing document

 This topic shows how to use the classes in the Open XML SDK 2.5 for